Fire Code Compliance

 Non-compliance can result in a failed fire inspection, which can delay or block a certificate of occupancy for new construction.
 For existing buildings, the fire marshal can issue code violations that carry fines and require remediation within a set timeframe.
 Repeated non-compliance can affect insurance coverage or create liability exposure if an emergency occurs and first responders cannot communicate inside the building.

 A typical project from initial signal survey to fire marshal sign-off takes 4 to 8 weeks.
 The signal survey and design phase is usually 1 to 2 weeks, equipment procurement runs 1 to 3 weeks, and installation is typically 1 to 2 weeks.
 The acceptance test is scheduled once installation is complete.
-BDA Houston handles the full timeline and coordinates directly with the fire marshal's office to avoid scheduling delays.
+The full timeline is coordinated directly with the fire marshal's office to avoid scheduling delays.

 Need a BDA Compliance Assessment?

-We'll survey your building, tell you exactly where you stand, and give you a flat-rate quote to get compliant.
+Your building is surveyed, you get a straight answer on exactly where you stand, and a flat-rate quote to get compliant.

 Related Services